alber70g/graphql-query-path/README.md

 npm i graphql-query-path
 ```

-Use it in your ts or js project like:
+Use it in your graphql-resolver:

 ```js
 import { getPaths } from 'graphql-query-paths';